 Capital Crew History

 Capital Crew is a very successful competitive junior rowing club that started in 1989 at the Sacramento State Aquatic Center.
 Capital Crew rowers and coxswains compete at the highest levels in competitive rowing both on our home water at Lake Natoma in Gold River, California, as well as in prestigious regattas in California and across the country.
 Over the past decade, Capital has captured numerous Southwest Regional Junior Championship team and individual titles, and has qualified numerous boats to compete at the USRowing Junior Rowing Championships.
 Capital athletes are consistently selected to prominent college programs and have been chosen to represent the United States in rowing at the junior elite, development, and international level.
 One famous Capital Crew alumna is Ms. Mary Whipple, who was the coxswain on three Olympic rowing teams.
 She has one Olympic silver medal and two Olympic gold medals, from 2008 and 2012.
-Another former Capital Crew rower, Sam Dommer, will be representing the US in the men’s 8+ at the 2016 Olympics.
+Another former Capital Crew rower, Sam Dommer, represented the US in the men’s 8+ at the 2016 Olympics.

 Capital Crew trains from September to mid-May and competes against thirty-two other junior rowing programs on the West Coast in Novice and Varsity divisions.
 Capital Crew athletes compete in sweep and sculling boats, individually or with crews of two, four, or eight rowers.
 The facilities are simply the best; the water is internationally renowned, and with the support of our Capital Crew Booster Club we row in the finest equipment.